pennycoders/puppet-phalconphp/README.markdown

 This module has been rigurously tested on CentOS 6.5 x64

 Devtools does not seem to be fully compatible with phalconphp 2.x

+Until [this](https://github.com/phalcon/zephir/issues/344) issue is fixed, Zephir will have to be installed manually.

 ### TODO

 * Add the ability to create phalcon projects via puppet